OncoReg: Medical Image Registration for Oncological Challenges: Challenge Organisation

 \subsection{Lowering Entry Barriers}

-To keep the challenge accessible to potential participants with little experience in image registration and containerisation diverse approaches for assistance were pursued.
+To keep the challenge accessible to potential participants with limited experience in image registration and containerisation, several measures were implemented to lower the entry barrier.
 The different steps of participation were accompanied in several ways: To help participants in getting started in their algorithm development pre-processed data was provided and baseline methods for comparison were made public on the leaderboards.
 Code for evaluation including multiple metrics was published and examples for the creation of an algorithm on grand-challenge.org were provided on GitHub and grand-challenge.org.
 Regarding the type 3 challenge an example submission docker with step-by-step instructions was provided and sanity checks were offered.
 Additionally, participants had the opportunity to ask questions and discuss in a public Q\&A session, via a discussion forum and via direct email to the organisers.
 All additional resources for Learn2Reg 2023 and OncoReg can be found on our grand-challenge website\footnote{\href{https://learn2reg.grand-challenge.org/oncoreg/}{https://learn2reg.grand-challenge.org/oncoreg/}} and our GitHub\footnote{\href{https://github.com/MDL-UzL/L2R/}{https://github.com/MDL-UzL/L2R/}, \href{https://github.com/MDL-UzL/OncoReg/}{https://github.com/MDL-UzL/OncoReg/}}.